1. Where does my registration money go?

 17. Why isn’t the post season tournament dates announced at the beginning of the season?

-Tournaments are governed by Little League International.
-District 13 selects the dates for TOC and District All Stars, however, they have to coordinate 9 leagues and wait on the Section 4 tournament dates, which in turn have to wait on State, Regional and the World Series.
+Tournaments are governed by Babe Ruth League International.
+District 14 selects the dates for TOC and District All Stars, however, they have to wait on State, Regional and the World Series.
 It's a long process and it takes time to coordinate the different entities involved in the post season tournaments.

 18. Why don't we know whether my child is on the All Star team until the middle of June?

-Tournament announcements are dictated by Little League International.
+Tournament announcements are dictated by Babe Ruth League International.
 We have to be very careful not to violate this rule or we could forfeit All Star participation altogether.

 19. Why do I have to pay for my child’s All Star uniform?